jormarma/foundry-fund-me/doc/NOTES.md

 2. Tell foundry that `@chainlink/` need to point to `lib/chainlink-brownie-contracts/`, ([chainlink-brownie-contracts](https://github.com/smartcontractkit/chainlink-brownie-contracts))

 > NOTE: now `forge build` succeeds with 1 warning and 2 notes.

+## 03 Rename errors

+It is a best practice to name your errors with the name of the contract and two underscores.

+Example:

+- Contract name: `FundMe`
+- Error name: `NotOwner`
+- New error name: `FundMe__NotOwner`